cldrn/ctf4-codeql-and-chill-java/README.md

 ```

 ## Step 1.8: Finish line
-After adding the missing taint steps, we can run the query again and we get our first result.
+After adding the missing taint steps, we can run the query again and we get our first vulnerable injection point!

 ![](img/1.8.PNG)

 # Step 2: Another issue
-To avoid code repetition, I will update our existing class `FlowConstraints`.
-After debuging the flow track in `SchedulingConstraintSetValidator` we can update our previously defined class with the missing methods.
+To avoid code repetition, I updated our existing class `FlowConstraints` for the missing taint tracking steps.
+After debuging the flow track in `SchedulingConstraintSetValidator`, we can update our previously defined class with the missing methods (`stream`, `map`, `collect`).
 ```
 /*
 * The names of funtions that we want to allow taint tracking flow